jitvarpatil/repo-clone-flutter/README.md

 ## 🚀 Explore the Sample Apps!

 Dive straight into our Sample Apps to see CometChat UI Kit in action!
-Whether you're building a messaging app or enhancing your existing project, this sample app showcases the full potential of our React UI components.
+Whether you're building a messaging app or enhancing your existing project, this sample app showcases the full potential of our Flutter UI components.
 - [Sample App ](sample_app#readme)
 - [Sample App with Push Notifications](sample_app_push_notifications#readme)